cuba-platform/cuba-sdk/Readme.md

   This command resolves and pushes components to all target repositories.

-5. To install an add-on run the `install addon dashboard` command and select the version.
+5. To install an add-on, run the `install addon dashboard` command and select the version.

   ![dashboard](img/dashboard.png)

-  Also, you can use just the `install` command to select the necessary category.
+  Also, you can use the `install` command to select the necessary category.

   ![category](img/category.png)

-  If you need to install the premium add-on then set the license key by using the `set-license` command.
+  If you need to install a premium add-on, set the license key by using the `set-license` command.

   ![key](img/key.png)

-6. To grant access to the installed artifacts for your project add the line with the repository into `build.gradle` file of your project.
+6. To grant access to the installed artifacts for your project, add the line with the repository into `build.gradle` file of your project.

 ```
 buildscript {